zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

   - TOPIC Project, Product, Service
   - TOPIC Innovation
 - Portuguese - A2
+  - `CREATE TABLE portuguese.meta AS (SELECT * FROM spanish.meta UNION ALL SELECT * FROM language.meta);  `
+  - Initialization of language/meta structrure: 60%
   - ON HALT | Energy leak by short-circuit due to being too easy
   - No change on progression logic
   - Next stage comes after achieving C2 level of proficiency on previous languages
 - Arabic - Lower A2
+  - Initialization of language/meta structrure: 30%
   - Typing speed training
     - Style: In tandem with
     - Current typing rate: 2 WPM